VirtualPlantLab/VPLDocs/docs/src/index.md

 1. User manual
 2. Tutorials
 3. API
+4. VPLverse
-4. Technical notes (in development)
+5. Technical notes (in development)

 The documentation for packages from the *VPLverse* are included in their respective sections.